-This article explores the reasons why ‘Community’ is one of nine learning themes in the proposed MAC life-based learning framework.
+This page sets out the reasons why Community is one of nine learning themes in a Life-Based Learning programme for 5- to 11-year-old children.

 Communities are important because they allow people to interact with each other, share experiences, develop valued relationships and work toward a common goal.
 Without communities, people would have to live isolated lives with minimal or no contact outside of their immediate circle.
 Getting to know new people is essential to the enrichment of a person’s life.Reference: Why are communities important?